-In general, unmarried minors (under 18 years of age) derive legal residence from their parents, or, in the case of permanent separation of the parents, from the parent with whom the minor maintains place of abode.
+In general, unmarried minors (under 18 years of age) derive legal residence from their father (or from the mother if the father is deceased), or, in the case of permanent separation of the parents, from the parent with whom the minor maintains place of abode.
 The residence of a minor cannot be changed by act of the minor or that of the minor's guardian, so long as the minor's parents are living.